EcoGRAPH/ecograph.github.io/obesity.md

 title: Obesity in the United States
 subtitle: Influences of build and natural environments
 bigimg:
-  - "/img/Degraded_Ghana_2013.JPG" : "Degraded Forest, Brong Ahafo Region of Ghana"
+  - "/img/fruits_vegetables.jpg" : "Supermarket fruits and vegetables"
 ---

 ## Project Description